RobertBurrellDonkin/library-management-system/README.md

 Let's push on for now.
 * If we want to be able to apply business logic around borrowing, we'll need to stop the internal representation escaping.
 So we'll need to switch a record and an internal representation.
+* Before pushing on to create a cache, let's extract an interface.